Hounfor/The-Big-Deal-Add-On/README.md

 – The 4D and 5D Riflemen now use the same built-in rangefinder as the 2N model.

 – Naginata and Kyudo got their own models, icons and affinities.

+Version 1.6.2

+<b>UPDATE THE CAB BEFORE INSTALLING, OTHERWISE YOUR SAVES WILL NOT LOAD.</b>

+– The non-CAC version should now work fine – some changes were made to the Kyudo model, which previously caused problems with launching without using the CU code.
+Thanks to the CAB team for the fix.

+– Slightly changed the hardpoints of both Kyudo chassis.

+– Fixed the custom Helepolis in TBD campaign (Mr. Crowley, Black Sabbath episode).

+– Striker got its own model (thanks to Transient74), affinity and icon (thanks to Kierk).

+– Updated Xotl tables.

+– Updated manual input data.

 # FAQ:
 – I installed this mod and it doesn't work!